windowsub0406/KITTI_Tutorial/README.md

 ## Introduction

 >This is personal result for studying Self-Driving Techs.
 In this tutorial, I'll upload various codes from basic methods(e.g. lidar point projection) to state-of-the-art techs(e.g. deeplearning-based vehicle detection).
 Mainly, 'velodyne, camera' data-based approach will be discussed but when the time allows, I'll treat stereo vision, too.
+Also, Kitti-dataset-related simple codes(e.g. load tracklet or velodyne points) are in [`kitti_foundation.py`](kitti_foundation.py) coded by myself.

 Before start,